Technologicat/mcpyrate/README.md

 ### Macro arguments

-To accept arguments, a macro must be declared parametric.
+To accept arguments, the macro function must be declared parametric.

 #### Using parametric macros